tamazonx/fedifence/README.md

 Learn more about how to cope with online abuse at [https://onlineharassmentfieldmanual.pen.org/](https://onlineharassmentfieldmanual.pen.org/) and [https://iheartmob.org/resources](https://iheartmob.org/resources)

-This list is not static.
-Check back frequently for updates or follow [@admin@fedifence.social](https://fedifence.social/@admin) for notifications.
+The FediFence Blocklist is not static.
+Check back frequently for updates or follow [@admin@fedifence.social](https://fedifence.social/@admin) for notifications when the list is updated.

 The following flat files are available for individual download (domain only, glitch-soc import, [netshepsky](https://github.com/netshepsky/FediBlock-Importer) format):
 ## Minimum Necessary